 Representatives of the Finnish School of Watchmaking participate in the annual Baselworld exhibition, or invitations to exhibitions in Geneva.
 These are important for establishing and maintaining a good relationship between the school and the companies at the exhibitions.

-Fourteen students each are selected annually for both the watchmaker and micro-mechanic training programmes, with the final student selection being made on the basis of entrance examinations.
-The length of training for both is three years (120 credits).
+Fourteen to fifteen students each are selected annually for both the watchmaker and micro-mechanic training programmes, with the final student selection being made on the basis of entrance examinations.
+The length of training for both is approximately three years (180 competence points).

 The micro-mechanics' programme was added to the Finnish School of Watchmaking’s syllabus in 1997 when it was noticed, due to the development of technology, that it was required for people to have more detailed skills.
 The clock—as an exact and demanding device—serves as the foundation and tool of this learning.
 The skills learnt can be adapted to most different devices and mechanisms.